 “I don’t know if I’ll be as strong as everyone else.”

-What you might not know is that the other students on your Outward Bound course are very similar to you.
-Most likely, your peers are of a similar physical ability as you.
-Nonetheless, if you are still finding yourself nervous about your strength as your course approaches, don’t hesitate to start jogging or working out a little bit beforehand.
-It will probably be a little bit more fun if you aren’t out of breath and sore throughout your course.
-As time goes on during your Outward Bound experience, you get stronger and begin to realize that physical ability doesn’t necessarily hold you back from having a great time.
-You’ll be able to learn and grow no matter how strong you are.
+Nonetheless, if you still find yourself nervous about your strength as your course approaches, don’t hesitate to start jogging or working out a little bit beforehand.
+This is a great concern to bring to your Course Advisor, as they will be able to help you create a pre-course exercise plan that works for you.
+And as time goes on during your Outward Bound experience, you’ll get stronger and begin to realize that physical fitness doesn’t necessarily hold you back from having a great time.
+And remember, you’re going to learn and grow no matter where your strengths lie.

 “I don’t know if I can do this alone.”